Code Static Analysis with OpenRewrite and AI Skills

 • Consolidation: runtime agent & firewall protection; behavior based rather than code based

-• Governance & Insurance: the legal and liable contractor with customers.
+• Governance & Insurance: the legal and liable responsibility for customers.

-Instead, in a world where everyone has a missile, the only survivor is the one who owns the radar.
-However, the Anti-Missile Defense System requires multi-dimensional protection infrastructure, which is highly rely on the top proprietary cybersecurity vendors.
-The defense becomes an essential, non-negotiable expense, we may pay for the “security tax” in the future.
+In a world where everyone has a missile, the only survivor is the one who owns the radar.
+As the Anti-Missile Defense System requires multi-dimensional protection infrastructure, which is highly rely on the top proprietary cybersecurity vendors, the defense service may become an essential, non-negotiable “security tax” in the future.